 Objective: Continue developing the Campaign Plan on a commonly accessible program management website.

 Outcome: Progress updated asynchronously and tracked across all lines of effort simultaneously.
-Facilitate the sustained, substantive, and collegial dialogue about the continuous improvement of student learning and achievement.
+Facilitate the sustained, substantive and collegial dialog about the continuous improvement of student learning and achievement

 Standard I.B.7 Actionable Plan